Warning...Local Hoffman Estates, Illinois Mortgage Broker Finally Reveals The Insider Secrets Other Mortgage Brokers Don't Want Consumers To Know About Obtaining A Mortgage

 Hoffman Estates, Illinois Based Mortgage Lender Paul Freitag reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give consumers all the facts so they can make an educated decision when obtaining a mortgage.

-Hoffman Estates, IL -- (ReleaseWire) -- 01/26/2007 --Local Hoffman Estates Mortgage Lender Paul Freitag reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.
+Hoffman Estates, IL -- (ReleaseWire) -- 07/24/2009 -- Local Hoffman Estates Mortgage Lender Paul Freitag reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.

 "The only way for consumers to make an educated decision is to have all of the facts.
 Let's face it most consumers are simply uneducated when it comes to obtaining the best mortgage product to fit their financial needs and goals." says Paul Freitag, a mortgage originator based in Hoffman Estates, Illinois.